Karwa Chauth Puja

 Draupadi couldn’t see them like this, so she prayed to Lord Krishna to ask for a solution to fix the challenges.
 Lord Krishna articulated a tale of Goddess Parvati, who observed the Karwa Chauth rituals in an analogous situation.
 So, Draupadi then observed the stringent practices of Karwa Chauth, and Pandavas solved their problems.

-The Story of Karwa:
+The Story of Karwa

 One woman named Karwa loved her husband deeply, and this passionate love gave her many spiritual powers.